-2. ACES (Academic Coaching for Educational Success)
+ACES (Academic Coaching for Educational Success)

 Additional learning support services are provided to students through the ACES program.
 (Please read carefully the section VI on "Student Support Services" to understand the goals of the program.)
-In the Middle School, students who have demonstrated need, (through the referral process outlined in the previous section), but do not necessarily qualify for support through their local school district, can be scheduled to work with the learning specialist.
-The Middle School also supports a supervised after school "Homework Club" on Monday-Thursday.
-Students who struggle to complete homework and also demonstrate weak executive functioning skills are referred to the Homework Club by the team as a form of academic support.
+In the Middle School, students who have diagnosed need, (through the referral process outlined in the previous section), but do not necessarily qualify for support through their local school district, can be scheduled to work with the learning specialist.